crazedVic/flutter_repo_pattern/README.md

 The Repository Pattern, in tandem with Clean Architecture and Provider, keeps the code clean and easy to update/maintain when building a backend-less prototype.
 Backend-less prototyping means you can iterate faster, cheaper and every change you make will most likely be something the client can see and experience, and appreciate.
+If you want to learn more or need help with an app idea or existing project, [contact us](https://www.appsquire.com/#Contact-Us) today.